How To Block a Number & Spam Calls on Android [June 2020]

-Go ahead and open up your texting application, and select the conversation that you wish to block from your phone.
+Open your texting application and select the conversation that you wish to block from your phone.
 In the upper right-hand corner of your screen, click the drop-down menu to view your options for the conversation, then select that same triple-dot menu from before.

 Textra offers a blacklist functionality that works the same as your phone applications blocking ability—it stops the text messages you don’t want from reaching you and interrupting your day.